rikenshah/rikenshah.github.io/_posts/articles/2016-12-2-nltk-cheatsheet-part-2.md

 ### Wordnet

-Wordnet is a lexical databases of english that serves as a very large corpus as reqiured by NLP tasks.
+Wordnet is a lexical database of English that serves as a very large corpus as required by NLP tasks.
 It can be used to find synonyms of a word, find similarity between two words.
-Also similarity can be of various kinds, like path similarity, etc.
+Also, similarity can be of various kinds, like path similarity, etc.

 - `from nltk.corpus import wordnet`
 - `syns = wordnet.synsets("program")` # returns a list of synsets objects which has various methods like *name*